 Where to Buy Muscovado Sugar

 This sugar can be difficult to find.
 I don’t seem to be able to find it in most large chain supermarkets.
-But if you head to a more specialty market, you should be able to find it there.
+But if you head to Whole Foods Market or more specialty market, you should be able to find it there.
 Of course you can always purchase it from a vendor online.

 So I encourage you to give it Muscovado a try.
 It does come with a higher price tag, so you may not be able to completely switch to it, but it’s a nice substitute to use whenever you can (I am definitely not settling for brown sugar on my Cheerios again)